 That said, most of us are partial to believing some of the more believable myths, especially if they’ve come from what we consider to be a trustworthy source.
-So, to make sure your car doesn’t suffer due to poor advice, below are some of the most common car oil myths that you should be aware of.
+So, to make sure your car doesn’t suffer due to poor advice, below are some of the most common car oil myths that you should be aware of when diagnosing your car.

 This only applied to some very unfortunate vehicles that were produced until around twenty (or more) years ago.
 If you’re driving a car that was built in this decade, then there is no reason for such frequent oil checks.
 Contact the manufacturer or a dealership and ask them whether you should be keeping an eye on your car oil.
 Their answer will depend on the age of your vehicle, service history etc. While you certainly can get your oil checked at a fuel station, it’s not essential to do it too frequently but if you feel you are using a lot of oil it’s wise to take your car to your local dealer for a check-up.

 2. Additives are essential for better performance

 It’s true that most manufacturers put additives into their oil, but buying off-the-shelf additives is not advised.
 In some cases, it can actually damage your engine, but most often there will be absolutely no benefit and you’ll just end up wasting your money.